MR-GREEN1337/agentcosm/Readme.md

 ## Add loading state while no messagee streamed

 ## Agent exhibits difficulties to retrieve from state on asking
+## root agent needs to report to user after each finding, not just asking permission to advance

 ## liminal discovery